 In the event that the evidential and public interest test is not met the investigation will cease.
-Consideration will need to be given in relation to whether the CIW Criminal Investigation report will be provided to the suspect or any interested third parties which will include key outcomes of the investigation.
-CIW will inform relevant family members connected with the service within five working days of the outcome of the investigation and advise of their right to review.
+Careful consideration will need to be given in relation to whether the CIW Criminal Investigation report will be provided to the suspect, or any interested third parties which will include key outcomes of the investigation.
+CIW will inform victims and/or relevant family members connected with the service within five working days of the outcome of the investigation and advise of their right to review.